Skip to main content

 While disabled:

-• The App stays installed on GitHub and keeps receiving webhook events, but Ona ignores them.
-No new agent sessions start for @ona-agent mentions.
+• The App stays installed on GitHub and keeps receiving webhook events for that GitHub organization, but Ona ignores them.
+No new agent sessions start for @ona-agent mentions in repositories owned by that organization.

 Uninstall the App